lnacquaroli/TMMOptics.jl/README.md

 #### Wavelength range

-`λ` is the wavelenth range in nanometers.
+`λ::Array{Float64}` is the wavelenth range in nanometers.
 The accepted input values can be 1-d array or linear ranges.
 For instance:
 ```julia
 λ = 200:1000
 λ = [245.
 300. 450.
 868.]